ray-project/ray/doc/source/tune/tutorials/tune-output.rst

             def step(self):
                 logging_library.log_model(...)

-                # You can also just write to a file directly.
+                # You can also write to a file directly.
                 # The working directory is set to the trial directory, so
                 # you don't need to worry about multiple workers saving
                 # to the same location.